davidgiven/fluxengine/README.md

 Jonathan Müller (`foonathan <https://github.com/foonathan>`) with contributions from many other people.
 It is licensed under the terms of the BSD license.
 Please see the contents of the directory for the full text.

+As an exception, `dep/fnmatchemu` contains parts of the OpenBSD C library code, Todd Miller and William A. Rowe (and probably others).
+It is licensed under the terms of the 3-clause BSD license.
+Please see the contents of the directory for the full text.
+It's been lightly modified by me.